semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 When a job is created this way, it cannot be viewed in the UI of Semaphore 2.0.
 The only way to see the results of such a job is with the `sem logs` command.

+### One-off job creation example

+    sem create -f /tmp/aJob.yml

+The aforementioned command creates a new job based on the contents of `/tmp/aJob.yml`, which are as follows:

+	apiVersion: v1alpha
+	kind: Job
+	metadata:
+	  name: A new job
+	spec:
+	  files: []
+	  envvars: []
+	  secrets: []
+	  commands:
+	    - go version
+	  project_id: 7384612f-e22f-4710-9f0f-5dcce85ba44b

+The value of `project_id` must be valid or the `sem create -f` command will fail.

+The output of the `sem create -f` command looks as follows:

+    Job '686b3ed4-be56-4e95-beee-b3bbcc3981b3' created.

 ### sem attach